The 2015 DNA Residency Program Is Closed.

 The DNA Research Summer Residency provides Chicago and suburban high school students a paid opportunity to conduct genetic research alongside accomplished Field Museum scientists.
 Two high school students, an educator, and one Field Museum scientist will form a team that conducts basic research during a six-week internship program.
 All participants will be trained in molecular biology laboratory methods and equipment used in Field Museum’s Pritzker Lab/Rice DNA Discovery Center.

 Students will be responsible for creating a digital media project based on their learning experiences during the residency.

 - Must be at least 16 years of age by June 21, 2015-no exceptions.

-- Must submit an essay (300-500 words) describing why they would like to take part in this program and which science classes they have taken.
+- Must submit an essay (300-500 words) describing why they would like to take part in this program.

 - Must have a strong interest in incorporating scientific research and/or genetics into their school programming or study.